Common Side Effects of Winstrol

 Pregnant or Breastfeeding Women:

-- Potential Birth Defects: Winstrol can cause severe birth defects if taken during pregnancy.
-The synthetic hormones can interfere with fetal development.
+- Birth Defects: Winstrol can cause severe birth defects if used during pregnancy.
+The synthetic hormones interfere with fetal development.

 Children, Especially Prepubertal: